 Choosing a garage to undertake repairs on your vehicle

-When you choose a garage you should look to see if it is a member of a trade association and if any doubt about the authenticity of the sign you can contact the trade association to check.
+When you choose a garage you should look to see if it is a member of a trade association.
+If in any doubt about the authenticity of the sign you can contact the trade association to check.
 You can also look online to find garages which are members of the association.

 Always agree a price, preferably in writing, before work is undertaken.
 You may also wish to agree on a maximum total cost for incidental small items which can be incurred without having to call you.
 If you haven’t done this and you feel that you are overcharged then you should get estimates for the work from other garages to use as evidence.
 If you are forced to pay, ensure that you state, (in writing as usual is best), that you are paying under protest.

-The Consumer Rights Act 2015 (Supply of Goods and Services Act 1982 for purchases prior to 1st October 2015) covers vehicle repairs.
+The Consumer Rights Act 2015 covers vehicle repairs.
 So should you believe that the repair that you have received is not of satisfactory quality or hasn’t been undertaken in a reasonable length of time you can assert your legal rights and request a refund or that the job is undertaken properly.
 This includes when a vehicle does not function satisfactorily a few days later due to the repair.
 Should the garage refuse to refund or redo the job you can go to arbitration through the trade association if it is a member.
 For peace of mind you might always want to check that a garage is a member before taking your vehicle to it.
 You should always give the garage a chance to put things right as you have a legal obligation to keep costs to a minimum.
 You should also be compensated for out of pocket expenses such as using different transport when the garage undertakes the job again but you must keep this to a minimum.

-If a garage damages your vehicle then this is a breach of the Consumer Rights Act 2015 (Supply of Goods and Services Act 1982 prior to 1st October 2015) and the garage must pay to put the damage right unless it can prove it was not responsible.
+If a garage damages your vehicle then this is a breach of the Consumer Rights Act 2015 and the garage must pay to put the damage right unless it can prove it was not responsible.

-If the garage claims that it is not responsible for vehicles left in its possession it is in breach of the Consumer Rights Act 2015 (Unfair Terms in Consumer Contracts Regulations 1999 for servicing before 1st October 2015).
+If the garage claims that it is not responsible for vehicles left in its possession it is in breach of the Consumer Rights Act 2015 and unfair contract terms.
+Protection from Unfair Trading Regulations 2008.